What Is Pyometra?

 Sadly, if the Bitch or Queen is not treated quickly, eventually the symptoms become worse and she may go into shock from the toxin build up in her blood and could die .

 How Is Pyometra Diagnosed?

-If the dog or cat has an ‘open Pyometra’ diagnosis is usually obvious to the vet due to the vulval discharge, however, if it is a ‘closed Pyometra’ there will be no discharge and diagnosis may require an ultrasound scan to examine the womb/uterus and confirm a diagnosis of Pyometra.
+If the dog or cat has an ‘open Pyometra’ diagnosis is sometimes obvious to the vet due to the vulval discharge and the clinical symptoms, however, if it is a ‘closed Pyometra’ there will be no discharge and diagnosis may require an ultrasound scan to examine the womb/uterus and confirm a diagnosis of Pyometra.

 A blood test will also be performed so that the vet can determine if the infection and toxin build up has affected any other organs or body systems.